TritonDataCenter/rfd/rfd/0026/README.md

 * `networks`: a list of network UUIDs that represents the networks on which this volume can be reached.

-* `error`: an optional property present when the `state` property is `failed`.
-  It allows users to get further details on why a volume is in the `failed` state.
-Its value is an object with the following properties:
-    * `message`: a string that describes the cause for the failure
-    * `code`: a string code that identifies classes of errors

 * `snapshots`: a list of [snapshot objects](#snapshot-objects).